iden3/rollup/rollup-cli/tools/bot.md

 # Rollup-cli Bot

-Automatice creation of wallets with ethers and tokens, along with doing transactions onchain and offchain
+Automatic creation of wallets with ethers and tokens, along with making transactions onchain and offchain

 ## Table of Contents